rebelsky/csc282-original/outlines/summaries/bash.md

 We visit some basic *nix concepts that you should have learned already.
-We also extend some of these concepts in new directions.
+We also attempt to extend some of these concepts in new directions.